Omnia-DeFi/foundry-hardhat-template/README.md

 ## Other commands

-Install libraries with Foundry which work with Hardhat
+Install libraries with Foundry which work with Hardhat.
+It is always Organization(UserName)/repoName

 ```
-forge install rari-capital/solmate # Already in this repo
+forge install rari-capital/solmate foundry-rs/forge-std Openzeppelin/openzeppelin-contracts --no-commit # Already in this repo
 ```

 Updating a library